LoL accounts restocked

 Your hidden MMR is the skill rating the matchmaking system uses internally to match you with opponents and to decide how much LP you gain or lose.
 It is not shown in the client, but it is what really decides your matches, not your visible tier.
 A Silver II player can have Gold-level MMR, or the other way around, and that mismatch is exactly what the checker reveals.

-MMR ranges shift after every season recalibration, but as of Season 2026 the rough bands are: Iron 600-900, Bronze 900-1200, Silver 1200-1500, Gold 1500-1800, Platinum 1800-2100, Emerald 2100-2300, Diamond 2300-2600, Master 2600 and above.
-These are averages across servers.
-Individual thresholds vary by region.
+Riot has never published official MMR numbers, so every band you see anywhere is an estimate, ours included.
+As of Season 2026 our rough bands are: Iron 600-900, Bronze 900-1200, Silver 1200-1500, Gold 1500-1800, Platinum 1800-2100, Emerald 2100-2300, Diamond 2300-2600, Master 2600 and above.
+These are averages across servers, individual thresholds vary by region, and the whole scale shifts after every season recalibration.

 For most ranks no. Dodging costs LP and triggers a cooldown, but your hidden MMR stays the same from Iron through Diamond.
 Season 2026 changed this at the top of the ladder.
 At Master and above a dodge counts as a full loss, so MMR drops alongside the LP penalty, and the autofill role carries over to your next match.
 Full breakdown of penalties and Apex tier rules in our LoL Dodge guide.